 We have brought together multiple partners across North Yorkshire to set up Panathlon tennis activity at Pocklington Tennis Club near York for pupils from local schools.
 Expansion to other clubs in the county (Covid permitting) will soon follow.

-By uniting local facilities, eager coaches, schools, NGB funding opportunities and Panathlon’s expertise in providing accessible sporting activities, we have come up with a new, exciting, bespoke participation opportunity for local disabled and SEN children and special needs to participate in tennis.
+By uniting local facilities, eager coaches, schools, NGB funding opportunities and Panathlon’s expertise in providing accessible sporting activities, we have come up with a new, exciting, bespoke participation opportunity for local disabled and SEN children to participate in tennis.

 Following a successful skill-based pilot Panathlon tennis event at Islington Tennis Centre in north London (pre-Covid), word reached Val French, the semi-retired Panathlon Lead and School Games Organiser for North Yorkshire.
 She has been a member of Pocklington Tennis Club for 50 years and admits she was “immediately desperate” to start activity on her home patch.